We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 The Southern California premiere automotive event brings the world’s most fashionable car enthusiasts to La Jolla’s Ellen Browning Scripps Park.
 The entire event has an upscale appeal in keeping with its name’s meaning: competitive elegance.

-Stop by to check out various exquisite vehicles between April 19–21, 2024.
-Tickets are required ranging from General Admission to a VIP experience.
+Stop by to check out various exquisite vehicles between April 25–27, 2025.
+Tickets are required and range from General Admission to a VIP experience.

 Art Alive at San Diego Museum of Art

-This fun four-day exhibition is the annual fundraiser of the San Diego Museum of Art in Balboa Park and runs from April 25–28, 2024.
+This fun four-day exhibition, the annual fundraiser of the San Diego Museum of Art in Balboa Park, runs from April 24–27, 2025.

 Fusing art and nature, the event features spectacular floral displays and installations throughout the museum, all inspired by the museum’s in-house collection of paintings and sculptures.
-Art Alive 2024 will showcase Indian art with a special installation from Edwin Binney’s 3rd Collection of Indian paintings.
+Art Alive 2025 will showcase art and architecture fusions inspired by the designs of famed British architect Lord Norman Foster.

 Outside, the Garden of Activities will keep children and artists busy with many creative options.
 Many food and drink options are also dotted alongside the beautiful outdoor displays.

-The main exhibition runs Friday–Sunday, while the Garden of Activities is only open on Saturday–Sunday.
-The museum’s extra special fundraising events include the Premiere Dinner on Thursday, April 25, and the annual Bloom Bash on Friday, April 26.
+The main exhibition runs Friday through Sunday, while the Garden of Activities is only open Saturday through Sunday.
+The museum’s extra special fundraising events include the Premiere Dinner on Thursday, April 24, and the annual Bloom Bash on Friday, April 25.

 Butterfly Jungle at San Diego Zoo Safari Park

 Delicately make your way around the park’s beautiful aviary while hundreds of butterflies flutter around you.
-You can learn more about butterflies’ role in nature on the daily 20-minute Butterly Jungle Safari.
-Or, for serious butterfly lovers, you can book the Roar & Snore Safari: Butterly Jungle All Access option.
+You can learn more about butterflies’ role in nature on the daily 20-minute Butterfly Jungle Safari.
+Or, for serious butterfly lovers, you can book the Roar & Snore Safari: Butterfly Jungle All Access option.

 Skip the ticket line and go straight to the gate with a mobile or printed ticket.
 Valid for one year from the purchase date.